rust-lang/book/second-edition/src/ch13-01-closures.md

 <!-- I've attempted to elaborate on defining a closure in the next few
 paragraphs starting here, is this better? /Carol -->

-The closure definition is the part after the `=` that we're assigning to the variable `expensive_closure`.
+The closure definition is the part after the `=` that we’re assigning to the variable `expensive_closure`.
 To define a closure, we start with a pair of vertical pipes (`|`).
 Inside the pipes is where we specify the parameters to the closure; this syntax was chosen because of its similarity to closure